Underperforming Groupon Stock Slides Ahead of Earnings

 Shot sellers have been piling on Groupon stock.
 The 4.26 million shares sold short account for a hefty 20.4% of its available float, or over three days' worth of pent-up buying power.

 I's worth pointing out that GRPN ranks low on the Schaeffer's Volatility Scorecard (SVS), with a score of just 22 out of 100.
 In other words, the security has consistently realized lower volatility than its options have priced in, making it a potential premium-selling candidate.
-7 Dividend Stocks that Help Take the Bite Out of Inflation
+7 Tech Stocks That Will Lead the Way in 2022

 .